GrokkingGrok/Project-Asimov/design/src/asimov/flow/WattsGreaterThanWallStreet.md

 1. Copy-paste the whole thing directly into a fresh Grok or ChatGPT conversation.
 - Don't give it a link.
 - AIs will pick up past revisions of the document and hallucinate wildly.
-3. Split the text into chunks if you’re not on a pro plan.
+2. Split the text into chunks if you’re not on a pro plan.
-4. Ask for an overview — then drill into what grabs you.
+3. Ask for an overview — then drill into what grabs you.

+Be patient.
+It may take several minutes to respond.
+In the meantime, I would suggest you take a look at the flowchart just above the Table of Contents.

+Enjoy.

 ---